tpaknok/Beta-diversity/README.md

-# Environmental availablity and uniqueness (Latest version - 2023-01-16)
+# Environmental availablity and uniqueness
+# (Latest version - 2023-01-16)

-This repository contains all codes required to reproduce results from the paper Tsang et al. (XXXXX)
+This repository contains all codes required to reproduce results in Tsang et al. (2024)

-The site_dist.R function is likely to evolve based on users' feedback, and the latest version can be found in a separate file
+The site_dist.R function is likely to evolve based on users' feedback.
+Both the latest and old version will be kept here

 # Description